nationalarchives/design-system/src/get-started/tna-frontend-cookies/index.md

 title: TNA Frontend Cookies
 description: A small, flexible cookies library designed to work with National Archives cookie preferences.
 group: get-started
-subGroup: tools
+subGroup: tools and libraries
 order: 3
 ---

-TNA Frontend Cookies is an open source library for managing cookies and following the [cookie policies](../../content/required-content/#cookies) used by The National Archives.
+TNA Frontend Cookies is an open source library for managing cookies and following the [cookie policies](../../content/cookies/) used by The National Archives.

 See the [TNA Frontend Cookies source code on GitHub](https://github.com/nationalarchives/tna-frontend-cookies).